 Hypersensitive Sound Warning

-Exposure to certain sounds to those with misophonia can lead to a mental breakdown, and can rarely cause vomiting.
+Exposure to certain sounds to those with misophonia can lead to abnormal psychotic behavior, and can rarely cause heart disease or vomiting.
 It often starts during childhood and worsens into adulthood.
 To prevent the likeliness of these happening while playing:

 If you suffer misophonia